sakivks/chat101/README.md

     - [ ] UI
     - [ ] functionality
 - [ ] ~~Passport (had enough war with passport),~~ JWT will be used now going forward  __*Authentication*__
+  - [X] Username and passport validation and responding back with response
+  - [ ] Loading the user homepage
 - [ ] Sockets  __*Chat*__